Interminority racism in the United States: History

 While their numbers were few in the South, Chinese immigrants were recruited as laborers by planters in the early 20th century.
 They worked to get out of the fields, establishing small community groceries and similar businesses.
 They also worked to distinguish themselves from the restrictions of racial segregation that African Americans were forced to endure.
-In 1927 a Chinese family in Mississippi brought suit challenging its daughters' expulsion from a local school for white students.
+In 1927, a Chinese family in Mississippi brought suit challenging its daughters' expulsion from a local school for white students.
 In the binary system of the time, the school system had classified the girls as non-white and therefore prohibited.
 The state Supreme Court upheld the local decision.
 It ruled that state law defined whites as specifically Caucasian and said that if the girls attended public school, they would have to go to one for "black" students, as all other ethnicities than white were classified (including Native Americans).
 Their parents knew that these schools were poorly funded and lower in quality than those provided to white students.
 In Lum v.
-Rice, the U.S. Supreme Court unanimously affirmed that decision, holding that it was not a violation of the Fourteenth Amendment for states to classify students by race and segregate them on that basis.
-Early 20th century Asian nationals, such as Japanese immigrants, were prohibited from owning land or businesses in some states.
+Rice, the US Supreme Court unanimously affirmed that decision, holding that it was not a violation of the Fourteenth Amendment for states to classify students by race and segregate them on that basis.
+Early 20th-century Asian nationals, such as Japanese immigrants, were prohibited from owning land or businesses in some states.
 If their American-born children were old enough, property was put in their name instead.

 The rate of Asian immigration and naturalization increased following the Immigration and Naturalization Law of 1952, which repealed previous limits to Asian immigration.
 This allowed for the de jure protection of Asian immigration into the United States.
 But it did not protect such immigrants and their descendants from the varieties of de facto prejudice, bullying, hate crimes, and segregation faced by ethnic minorities.
 Certain European American immigrants also faced such discrimination.

 As Asian Americans established their niches in society, they faced discrimination from white Americans who treated them like they did African Americans at the time.
-With members of organizations like the Ku Klux Klan intimidating, assaulting, bullying, and attacking Asian Americans (particularly Chinese Americans), the arrival of the Civil Rights Movement and its successive laws helped codify the rights and protections of ethnic minorities.
+With members of organizations like the Ku Klux Klan intimidating, assaulting, bullying, and attacking Asian Americans (particularly Chinese Americans), the arrival of the civil rights movement and its successive laws helped codify the rights and protections of ethnic minorities.
 Despite facing similar attacks on their cultures and people, Asian Americans and African Americans sometimes found themselves divided and clashing within the 20th century.